sshalem/SQL/3_JOIN__UNION__USING__clause/README.md

 <img src="https://img.shields.io/badge/-3.3.
 LEFT JOIN %20-blue" height=40px>

-The LEFT JOIN keyword returns all records from the left table (table1), and the matching records from the right table (table2). </br>
+The LEFT JOIN keyword returns all records from the left table (table1), even if there are no matches in the right table (table2).
-The result is 0 records from the right side, if there is no match.

 ```sql
 SELECT column_name(s)